mrmagic2020/mseries-mod-template/README.md

 ## Contributing

-Ask questions by creating an issue.
+Ask questions or submit bugs by creating an issue.
 PRs accepted.

 ## License

-CC0-1.0 © mrmagic202020
+GPL-3.0 © mrmagic202020